Highpoint2000/AirplaneScatter/README.md

 ## Version 2.0

-- Local Node Proxy Server (airplanescatter_server.js) — replaces the unreliable public CORS proxy (cors-proxy.de) with a dedicated backend that runs inside FM-DX-Webserver
+- Local Node Proxy Server (airplanescatter_server.js) — replaces the unreliable public CORS proxy with a dedicated backend that runs inside FM-DX-Webserver
 - Audio Stream Integration — Play/Stop buttons in the TX detail panel stream live web radio directly in the browser
 - Aircraft Category Filter — new setting to exclude smaller aircraft objects
 - Frequency Blacklist / Whitelist — static blacklist.txt / whitelist.txt files can be loaded to suppress or exclusively show specific frequencies